CarlitoVital/ipa_f/README.md

 ### test Project of functionality
 ```
 write "npm run serve" in the terminal.
-Know you should see under the project under this link http://localhost:1337/ in the browser
+Now you should see under the project under this link http://localhost:1337/ in the browser
 don't forget that you should also run strapi, otherwise you will not be able to see the content that is in the database

 ```